My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 You can use Squarespace AI for any text on your website.
 Here’s the selection of prompts it gives, which are less restrained than other builders.
 Source: Website Builder Expert

-The best part about these features is that they all work with the Squarespace Fluid Engine, meaning you can simply pick them out from a menu and drag them onto your site, effortlessly combining usability and design.
+The best part about these features is that they all work with the Squarespace Fluid Engine, meaning I could simply pick them out from a menu and drag them onto my site, effortlessly combining usability and design.
+Squarespace’s features, then, are far easier to use than WordPress’s, since they’re already built into the editor and typically only take a few clicks to add to your site!

-WordPress is better known for its large library of plugins, and is very reliant on these integrations for adding functionality to your site.
-But that doesn’t mean it had no built-in features.
-Here are some choice features:
+Though Squarespace has a wide range of built-in features, WordPress is better known for its large library of plugins, and is very reliant on these integrations for adding functionality to your site.

-• Password-protected pages: You can lock certain pages with passwords, making it ideal for creatives who want member-only content
+• Password-protected pages: I could lock certain pages with passwords, making it ideal for creatives who want member-only content

 • Multiple contributors: Have different authors and admins manage your site and produce content